Exploring Born-Infeld f(T) teleparallel gravity through accretion disk dynamics: Teleparallel Born-Infeld gravity

 To study the particle motion in this spacetime especially near the innermost stable circular orbit (ISCO), considered the inner edge of a thin accretion disk, we need to analyze the behaviour of effective potential.
 Following the standard procedure for deriving the radial component of the geodesic motion, we obtain

 where $E$ is conserved energy per unit mass of the particle and $V_{\rm eff}$ is effective potential

 and $L$ is the angular momentum per unit mass of the particle.
 Figure \ref{fig:Veff} shows the behaviour of $V_{\rm eff}$ for some chosen parameters of $\lambda$.
 As $\lambda$ decreases, the deviation from the Schwarzschild solution becomes more pronounced.
+Note that Some figures include $\lambda$ values below the weak-field bound in equation \eqref{eq:lambdappn} purely to enhance visual separability.
+Since the leading corrections scale as $\mathcal{O}(\lambda^{-1})$, curves in the allowed regime would overlap at the plotted scale.

 Notably, the minimum of $V_{\rm eff}$ as given by \eqref{effparticle}, determines the ISCO for massive particles.
 Consequently, this minimum, which also marks the inner edge of the accretion disk, occurs at a larger radius for smaller values of $\lambda$.
 The criteria for a circular orbit are met when both the radial velocity and radial acceleration are zero, meaning $\dot{r}=0$, and $\ddot{r}=0$.
 Thus, to the first order in $\lambda^{-1}$ we obtain

 In the following section, we will employ this equation to determine the edge of the thin accretion disk as we investigate the disk properties within this background.
+This worth emphasizing that in this work we treat this geometry as a background and focus on thin disk observables.
+A dedicated perturbation analysis of this black hole solution (e.g. dynamical stability and the propagation of additional modes) is beyond our scope; the disk signatures derived below should therefore be interpreted as conditional predictions for a long-lived astrophysical realization of the spacetime.